The beautiful Bougainvillea plant is a genus of tropical plants, thorny, shrub-like perennial vines of the Nyctaginaceae

 - Dr. Earth Exotic Blend

 Many plant experts and home gardeners also recommend using a hibiscus fertilizer, if a fertilizer specially formulated for bougainvilleas is not available.

 When or How to Fertilize Bougainvillea

 Feed your bougainvillea with a fertilizer containing nitrogen and phosphate once a month during the bloomer period, i.e., from early spring to midsummer.

 For bougainvillea vines growing in the ground, use half a cup of granular fertilizer per 4’ feet in height and lightly scratch it into the soil surface using a trowel or a hand cultivator.

 Plant the water thoroughly after fertilizing.
 If potted, make sure there are good drainage holes.

 Examples of bougainvillea fertilizer you can use are a half-strength, liquid plant fertilizer, and water-soluble fertilizer for plants growing in containers.

 Dissolve one tablespoon of fertilizer in a gallon of water and water the potting soil mix.

-Make sure to avoid too much water as Bougainvillea bloom and grow best when the soil is kept a little dry and too much watering will lead to root rot.
+Ensure to avoid too much water as Bougainvillea bloom and grow best when the soil is kept a little dry; too much watering will lead to root rot.

 Bougainvillea care tip: Do not fertilize the species of this perennial flowering vine in fall and winter if you live in a cool area, and reduce watering to a minimum too.

 If you live in the northern states, it’s too cold to grow bougainvillea in the fall unless they’re housed in warm greenhouses.

 No Feeding Bougainvillea in Winter: Only resume feeding when the plant is returned to the outdoor, under full sun or direct sunlight, in the following spring.

 Prune any suckers grown at the base of the plant or by pinching them off to encourage more growth at the top.
 Watch out for sharp thorns when pruning!